Mae Hong Son Travel Guide

 Traditional Dishes

-Of course, your trip won’t be completed at all if you go a town or a country without tasting it traditional foods.
-Same as Mae Hong Son, if you go there, you will absolutely have to find its local menu to eat, in order to full-fill your soul of travel.
+Of course, your trip won’t be complete at all if you visit a town or a country without tasting its traditional foods.
+The same goes for Mae Hong Son—once you’re there, you absolutely must try the local dishes to truly fulfill your soul of travel and connect with the culture on a deeper level.

 Where to eat